Social Media Statistics 2026: 50 Key Numbers With Sources

 46. Google’s Gemini app exceeded 750 million monthly active users by end of Q4 2025.
 (Reuters)

-What this means for your business: When ChatGPT and Gemini have over 1.5 billion combined users between them, these aren’t experiments — they’re mainstream.
+What this means for your business: When ChatGPT and Gemini have over 1.5 billion combined users between them, these aren’t experiments anymore.
+They’re mainstream.
 AI models pull from the web to answer questions, and the brands with the most content out there have the best chance of being cited and surfaced.
-Consistent social media posting increases your surface area of discoverable content across every channel — search, social, and AI.
+Consistent social media posting increases your surface area of discoverable content across every channel: search, social, and AI.
 The more you publish, the more places you exist.

 Businesses are betting big on social + AI